DallinJacksonE/startup260/README.md

 - [x] index.js is modularized into a index.js and database.js
 - [x] all data is stored in mongoDB (excet for shopcard photos)
 - [x] apis rewritten to use more secure practices

+## ✅ WebSocket Deliverable

+- [x] Websocket file is written and an HTTP request is upgraded to a websocket connection
+- [x] Websocket sends and recives work as expected
+- [x] User gets real time update in chat window
+- [x] Admin get real time update, and refreshes the active tab if message is recieved
+- [x] Scroll to bottom of chat function

 ### TO DO